xuankimtran/docs-1/pages/katalon-studio/docs/mobile-wait-for-element-not-present.md

 redirect_from:
 description:
 ---
-From version 8.1.0 onwards, Katalon Studio provides the conditional waiting keyword for Mobile testing as in WebUI.
-See [[WebUI] Wait For Element Not Present](https://docs.katalon.com/katalon-studio/docs/webui-wait-for-element-not-present.html).
+From version 8.1.0 onwards, Katalon Studio supports the conditional waiting keyword for Mobile testing.
+To learn about the WebUI keyword, see [[WebUI] Wait For Element Not Present](https://docs.katalon.com/katalon-studio/docs/webui-wait-for-element-not-present.html).

 To set conditional waiting when executing the Mobile test in script, use the keyword ``waitForElementNotPresent``.